Katie Waissel: 2011–13: Katie Waissel, Red Velvet and X Factor 2011 Live Tour

 Shortly before her elimination, it was revealed Jay-Z had an interest in signing Waissel and fellow X Factor contestant Cher Lloyd to his label, Takeover Roc Nation.
 These plans did not materialise.
 On 17 March 2012 Waissel released her self-titled debut album on Chamberlain Records, which consists of recordings from her time on Green Eyed World.
 The song "The Ugly Truth" was used to promote the album – she performed the song on The Alan Titchmarsh Show, The Late Late Show, and embarked on a short shopping mall tour – although it was not released as a single.
-In June 2011, Waissel announced she was currently working on another album, and promised it would be a "dirty, sexy, rock 'n' roll" album.
-In July, she revealed her new band, called "Red Velvet Lovers", and according to Waissel are a "proper band".
+In June 2011, Waissel announced she was working on another album, and promised it would be a "dirty, sexy, rock 'n' roll" album.
+In July, she revealed her new band, called "Red Velvet Lovers".

 In May 2013, Red Velvet released their first song for free download, entitled "I'm Fine", about Waissel's failed marriage to Alphonso, adding a message on her Twitter page thanking her fans for their support.
 Three more songs, "F*ck You", "High Fashion", and "Say It", were released for free download in June.

 2016: Celebrity Big Brother

 Katie Waissel competed in Celebrity Big Brother 18 in 2016.
-Fellow Housemate Christopher Biggins was removed after making a racist joke about the Holocaust towards Waissel, who is Jewish.
+Fellow housemate Christopher Biggins was removed after making remarks which Channel 5 said were "capable of causing widespread offence".
+He told Waissel, who is Jewish: "You better be careful or they'll be putting you in a shower and taking you to a room."
+Biggins later apologised to Waissel, stating: "I am mortified by what's happened.
+I love Jewish people."
 She was evicted on Day 27, finishing in eighth place.

 Other television appearances

 Waissel made two appearances in Vanderpump Rules as herself in Series 4 Episode 1 at Scheana Shay's decade themed 30th birthday party, alongside Kristen Doute.
 Secondly in Episode 10, where it showed her in her real life role as an office manager of a tattoo removal company in Los Angeles.

+On 4 July 2024, Waissel appeared in the audience in an episode of Question Time, where she asked a question about the UK's energy security following the Russian invasion of Ukraine.

 Personal life

 Waissel is Jewish.
 Her mother, Diane (née Vogel), is the daughter of Sheila Vogel-Coupe.
-In September 2012, Waissel married male model Brad Alphonso; they divorced after two months of marriage.
-In 2015, she married comedian Brian Moote; they split in late 2016.
 In July 2018, she gave birth to her first child, a boy named Hudson.
-In September 2018, she split from her boyfriend.

 In 2021, Waissel won a scholarship and completed the postgraduate law course at BPP University.

 In January 2023, it was reported that she was trying to sue Syco Entertainment for breach of duty of care, and had founded the OWHL Foundation, a charity "overseeing welfare, human rights and liberty within the creative industry sector".

+In July 2025, she joined policy college of Advance UK.